AbsoluteStratos/HKCloudServers/README.md

 - [Microsoft Azure](azure)

 > [!TIP]
+> Which CSP should I choose?
+> - GCP - The best free plan that presently has no time limit
+> - AWS - Easier to set up than GCP.
+Free plan has better resources but has limited time offering
+> - Azure - Best web UI / user experience, but free offering is limited and poor region options

+> [!TIP]
 > If you do not want to use the CSPs listed or want to host these servers on your own stack, check out the server containers below!

-> [!TIP]
-> At time of writting, GCP seems to be the best offer since they provide a free service with no limit at the moment although AWS has slightly easier steps.

 ## Supported Servers